gregmeszaros/nfc-cold-wallet/README.md

 ## Future milestones/roadmap
 - Integration with other wallets and websites (one click backups from other apps)
 - Ability to have partial seed backed up on NFC tag (use 2 or more NFC tags to recover the full seed)
-- Another use cases for NFC tags (storing public keys, wallet addresses or any data to share on a separate NFC tag, support for **vCard format** - example use case NFC business cards for example)
+- Another use cases for NFC tags (storing public keys, wallet addresses or any data to on a separate NFC tag, support for **vCard format** - example use case NFC business cards for example)

 ## How to securely encrypt BIP-39 seed words?
 - The idea is the mobile app would allow to create some random questions, such as date of births, important dates etc